 Financial trading can be very profitable with the right research and commitment and a sensible attitude to training.
-The wins can be big but so too can the losses.
+The wins can be significant but so too can the losses.
 What happens though when investors see a way to make more money?
-Throughout history there have been a number of people who have succumbed to their greed with mixed results.
+Throughout history, there have been some people who have succumbed to their greed with mixed results.

 In this guide, you will learn:

 - Different types of scams and frauds operated

 - The amount of money they managed to defraud

 - How these fraudsters ultimately met their demise

 Berni Madoff hit the headlines in 2008 when he was arrested, for defrauding customers out of $64.8 billion from the biggest Ponzi scheme in US history.
 Through the asset management unit of his company, and unbeknown to many around him, he managed to defraud thousands of investors out of millions of pounds.